|Born||in Marshall, Missouri, USA|

 African-American movie actor and producer Noble Johnson was born on April 18, 1881, in Marshall, Missouri.
 His family moved to Colorado Springs, Colorado, when Noble was very young, and it was there that he met Lon Chaney at school.
 They became friends as children, and later got re-acquainted when both were making movies in Hollywood and became friends all over again (surprisingly, they never made any movies together).

-Johnson, as an adult, was built like a bull.
-Standing 6'2" at 215 pounds, his impressive physique and handsome features made him in demand as a character actor and bit player.
+Johnson was built like a bull, standing 6'2" at 215 pounds.
+His impressive physique and handsome features made him in demand as a character actor and bit player.
 In the silent era he essayed a wide variety of characters of different races in a plethora of films, primarily serials, westerns and adventure movies.
 While Johnson was cast as blacks in many films, he also played Native American and Latino parts and "exotic" characters such as Arabians or even a devil in hell in Dante's Inferno (1924) (the old black and white orthochromatic film stock of the early days was less discriminating about a person's color, as were B+W stocks in general, permitting some African-American actors a break, as their "color" was washed out or less obvious when photographed in B+W. As late as the early 1960s, there were very few African-American members of the Screen Actors Guild, since there was a lack of opportunity for them as black performers were confined mostly to race films until the 1960s).
 In all his roles, Johnson lived up to his Christian name: his was a noble and dignified presence that exhibited great power and substance.

 Johnson also was an entrepreneur.
 In 1916 he founded his own studio to produce what would be called "race films", movies made for the African-American audience, which was ignored by the "mainstream" film industry.
 The Lincoln Motion Picture Co., which was in existence until 1921, was an all-black company, the first to produce movies portraying African-Americans as real people instead of as racist caricatures (Johnson was followed into the race film business by Oscar Micheaux and others).
 Johnson, who served as president of the company and was its primary asset as a star actor, helped support the studio by acting in other companies' productions such as 20,000 Leagues Under the Sea (1916), and using the money he made in those films to invest in Lincoln.